 Since the doctor may receive a new notification while she is treating another patient, the Patient is in watch app uses haptic feedback in the form of a silent vibration to alert her that a new notification was received from the charge nurse.
 The Patient is in watch app will display the new room name and abbreviated notes directly on the watch face affording the doctor a quick glance without disrupting her current patient’s treatment.

-The following screen shots show how the app supports watch notifications and complications to implement glanceable information:
+The following screen shots show how the app supports complications to implement glanceable information:

 The following screen shots show how the doctor uses the Patient is in watch app.
 First, a discrete vibration is felt on her wrist, optionally with a sound.
-A popup alert is displayed with the room name and any patient notes provided by the charge nurse:
+A popup alert is also displayed and allows the doctor to quickly respond directly from the notification:

 With a tap on the notification, the Patient is in watch app is launched and visually displays the assignment allowing the doctor to quickly accept the assignment and provide an estimated time of arrival or decline the assignment.
 A timer displays how long has it been since the charge nurse sent the assignment.
 The doctor may tap the room name to review the patient notes and start an FaceTime audio call with the charge nurse if she needs clarification.
 Finally, when the doctor has completed the assignment, she can notify the charge nurse that she is done with a tap of a button as seen in the following screen shots: